ericf1/ftwscheduler/README.md

 Important Notes When Running The Bot
 ---
-Note that the time for addMessage is military time (24-hours).
+Note that the time for the add command is military time (24-hours).
 All time is localized to EST you can use an online converter for now (this may change later).

 Time is formatted like this: ``mm/dd/YY-HH:MM``.
 You should check to see if your time is right by doing f!list when you have saved your message.